TheJahnavi/ScanItKnowIt-app/README.md

+# ScanItKnowIt

+This is the ScanItKnowIt application, a product analysis tool that uses AI to provide insights about products based on images.

+## Features
+- Product identification using OCR
+- Ingredient analysis
+- Nutritional information analysis
+- Reddit review aggregation
+- AI-powered chat responses

+## Deployment Status
+- Fixed vercel.json syntax error
+- Client and server builds configured
+- Static file serving from client/public

+## Technologies Used
+- React/Vite for frontend
+- Express.js for backend
+- OpenAI API for analysis
+- Reddit API for reviews
+- Vercel for deployment

 # ScanItKnowIt - Vercel Deployment

 This document provides instructions for deploying the ScanItKnowIt application to Vercel with both frontend and backend.